EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/VO.search.md

 ### VO.search.catalog_interface

 An interface auxilary to the catalogs in the data directory Package: VO.search Description: An auxilary function to interface the local catalogs in the data directory as well as external catalogs.
+This function is responsible for operations like: